 - Observed and noticed layouts and booths that were busy and taken notes.

 - Started with only a few tables of stuff so I could observe other booths and customers.

 - Talked to the promoter and other vendors and asked questions.

 2. Set Realistic Expectations

-My first show I thought customers would crowd around me, everything would be sold and customers would be so excited by my stuff they would carry me out on their shoulders chanting my name.
+I fantasized customers would crowd around me, customers would be so excited by my stuff they would carry me out on their shoulders chanting my name.

 That's not what happened.
 Success takes time.
 So...